carolinetomo/fossil_placement_tests/fossilplacement.md

 Analysis of the carnivoran dataset also yielded generally reasonable results.
 The placements of *Piscophoca pacifica*, *Acrophoca longirostris*, *Enaliarctos emlongii*, and *Allodesmus* agree with previous results (Amson and Muison 2013, Jones et al. 2015).
 The placement of *Piscophoca pacifica* and *Acrophoca longirostris* differs slightly from the topology used by Jones et al., placing the two taxa in a more nested position.
 However, this placement is consistent with the results of Amson and Muison.  *Enaliarctos emlongii* and *Allodesmus* resolve in positions identical to the topology used by Jones and colleagues. *Pontolis magnus* is more erratic in its placement, alternating between placement at the center of the unrooted topology, or grouping erroneously with *Vulpes* and *Otocyon*.
 Nevertheless, like the problem taxa in the Vitaceae example above, the placement of *Pontolis* displays reassuringly weak support, both in terms of its posterior density and in its tendency to group at the center of the tree.
 Interestingly, although the placements of *Enaliarctos emlongii* and *Allodesmus* remain stable across runs, both display weak support.

+In both datasets, the method provides conservative

 *Conclusions:*

 The methods described here provide new means for biologists to reliably and confidently place fossils in the tree of life.
-Although the simulated and empirical analyses suggest imperfections and a need for further refinement of these methods,  the overall accuracy and conservative assessment of uncertainty displayed in the examples appear encouraging.
+Although the simulated and empirical analyses show several imperfections and a need for further refinement of these methods,  the overall accuracy and conservative assessment of uncertainty displayed in the examples appear encouraging.
 WHAT ELSE HERE

 **References:**